John Regeczi: Michigan

 Due in part to injuries to Regeczi and quarterback Bill Renner, Kipke's offense in 1934 was sometimes referred to as "Punt, Pass and Prayer."
 A September 1934 newspaper story described Regeczi's role in the system:"A punt, a pass and a prayer.
 By Harry Kipke's own words, that's all they have over there.
 But when it's a Regeczi punting, a Renner passing, and a typical Michigan squad of good ends, good tackles, good guards, and a great center 'preying', how are you going to stop them?"

 Regeczi was teammates with Gerald Ford, who later served as the U.S. President, on the Michigan teams from 1932 to 1934.
 In 1994 interview, Ford praised Regeczi's punting in discussing the "Punt, Pass and Prayer" offense:"In '32 and '33, we were undefeated, and then in '34 we had a tough, tough year.
 In those years, our offense was called a punt, a pass, and a prayer.
 We had an outstanding passer, Bill Renner, who broke an ankle before the season started.
 Our punter, John Regeczi, was the greatest college punter I ever saw and he ruined his knee.
 All we had left was the prayer."

 Ford was selected as the Most Valuable Player on the 1934 team.

 Despite the injury and limited playing time in 1934, Regeczi was selected to play on the College All‑Star team after his senior year.
 Regeczi and Gerald Ford were the only two Wolverines selected to play on the 1935 College All-Star team.
 Although the Chicago Bears beat the College All-Stars 5 to 0, Regeczi's punting was singled out for praise in the press coverage of the game: "And the punt.
 The game showed this weapon the important thing in football.
 You noticed the Bears never came close to while Regeczi was kicking."

-Later years
+Later life

 After graduating from Michigan, Regeczi turned down an offer to play professional baseball in the Detroit Tigers organization.
 In August 1935, he was hired to coach football at L'Anse High School in L'Anse, Michigan.
 He later taught and coached at Burton Junior High School in Grand Rapids, Michigan.
 He coached junior high school athletics for 36 years and retired in 1973.

 Regeczi was inducted into the Muskegon Area Sports Hall of Fame in 1991.

 Regeczi died in 2003 in Aurora, Colorado at age 90.